WASHINGTON (AP) — Jacob Lew is scheduled to be sworn in Thursday as Treasury secretary and will have to hit the ground running.

 Some Republicans voted against Lew because they were not satisfied with his answers about his previous employment with Citigroup, including a brief time when he was chief operating officer for an investment unit in 2008.
 The unit has been criticized for making risky investments that imploded during the financial crisis.
 And Lew received a bonus of nearly $1 million in early 2009, a time when Citi was being bailed out by taxpayers.

-Lew told the panel that he didn't make decisions about the investments being offered to clients.
+Lew told the panel that he didn’t make decisions about the investments being offered to clients.
 He said his bonus reflected compensation for his work.
 Sen. Charles Grassley, R-Iowa, opposed Lew’s nomination.
 He cited questions about his time at Citi, as well as Lew’s compensation while working as chief operating officer at New York University.

 “Mr. Lew’s eagerness and skill in obtaining bonuses, severance payments, housing allowances and other perks raises concerns about whether he appreciates who pays the bills,” Grassley said.